 What’s more, each performance has several show times, sometimes twice a day, so you’ll have plenty of opportunities to catch as many shows as you’d like.
 One important thing to note, however, is that you should reserve seats in advance.
 Once you’ve booked your cruise, you can pre-book seats ahead of your sailing with our online Cruise Planner, or make reservations with guest services on board when you arrive.

-The Broadway name isn’t invoked lightly: we recently opened our own production studio, serving as a dedicated training ground, gym and costuming center for every performer on a Royal Caribbean ship.
+The Broadway name isn’t invoked lightly: we opened our own production studio, serving as a dedicated training ground, gym and costuming center for every performer on a Royal Caribbean ship.
 The 132,500-square-foot studio in North Miami opens its doors to top-rated talent from around the world and creates award-winning performances in musical theater, including Grease, CATS and Mamma Mia!

 Royal Caribbean is also the first and only cruise line with ice-skating rinks on board (you’ll find them on Oasis-, Freedom-, and Voyager-class ships.)
 These rinks, known as Studio B, offer guests exclusive ice spectaculars featuring professional skaters—and even former Olympians—performing shows like How To Train Your Dragon On Ice, which is found on Voyager-class ships.

 Another jaw-dropping venue for guests on Oasis-class ships is the AquaTheater, an outdoor, acrobatic diving space that features three diving heights (the highest clocking in at nearly 60 feet) and a hydraulic-floored pool—the largest and deepest freshwater pool at sea.
 With 104 water jets and three stage platforms, its acrobats, divers and other performers carry out eye-popping feats for audiences as large as 700.